-It is usually possible to cancel car finance when you have paid 50% or more of the amount lent to you.
+It is usually possible to cancel car finance when you have paid 50% or more of the total amount payable under the agreement.
 This is known as “voluntary termination”.

-With a hire purchase finance plan you can cancel your contract after you have paid 50% of the total costs, or more.
+With a Hire Purchase finance plan you can cancel your contract after you have paid 50% of the total amount payable or more.
 You should be aware that if you’ve paid more than 50% you won’t get a refund on the extra amount paid.

-In terms of a personal contract purchase (PCP) you can also cancel when 50% of your contract is paid; however you should be aware of the balloon payment.
+In terms of a Personal Contract Purchase (PCP) you can also cancel when 50% of your agreed contract is paid; however you should be aware of the balloon payment.
 Because of the balloon payment (a lump sum paid to own the car at the end of the contract) you won’t have paid 50% of the car’s costs at the halfway point of the contract, because PCP monthly repayments do not add up to the total value of the car.

 You might also be able to cancel before the cooling off period has ended – typically 14 days.
 However, this probably isn’t long enough for you to become aware of any financial issues you’re having.

 For more information read our guide on cancelling car finance.